TodePond/CodePond/README.md

 # CodePond
-This is how I quickly setup my github Codespaces environment from scratch.
+This is how I quickly setup my github codespaces environment from scratch.

 First, run this in the console!
 ```bash